The European Union investigated the 2002 Gujarat riots – but is refusing to make its report public

 The 2002 Gujarat riots were investigated not just by the United Kingdom, but also by the European Union.
 A new BBC documentary has revealed that an inquiry by the UK government indicted Prime Minister Narendra Modi, then the chief minister of Gujarat, for the “climate of impunity” that led to the “ethnic cleansing” of 2,000 Muslims.
 But the European Union has declined to make its report public, citing the potential harm its release could cause to its relationship with Delhi.

-“Disclosure of this document to the public would harm the relations between the EU and India, by undermining the confidence and trust in EU-India partnership, thus prejudicing EU’s capacity to protect and promote its interests in this context,” an official of the European Union wrote in response to Dutch activist Gerard Ook’s request for access to the EU’s inquiry report on the 2022 Gujarat violence.
+“Disclosure of this document to the public would harm the relations between the EU and India, by undermining the confidence and trust in EU-India partnership, thus prejudicing EU’s capacity to protect and promote its interests in this context,” an official of the European Union wrote in response to Dutch activist Gerard Oonk’s request for access to the EU’s inquiry report on the 2002 Gujarat violence.

-Scroll has reviewed the correspondence between Ook and the European External Action Service, the European Union’s diplomatic wing.
+Scroll has reviewed the correspondence between Oonk and the European External Action Service, the European Union’s diplomatic wing.
 A spokesperson of the diplomatic service has confirmed its authenticity.

-Commenting on the European Union’s decision not to disclose the report, Ook, former director of a non-profit organisation called the India Committee of the Netherlands, said in an email to Scroll: “From the strong wording of the letter in terms of the political damage that publication of the report would cause, one can only conclude that the statements on the role of Modi and his ministers are most probably quite negative.”
+Commenting on the European Union’s decision not to disclose the report, Oonk, former director of a non-profit organisation called the India Committee of the Netherlands, said in an email to Scroll: “From the strong wording of the letter in terms of the political damage that publication of the report would cause, one can only conclude that the statements on the role of Modi and his ministers are most probably quite negative.”

 Of the 27 member states of the European Union, several countries, including Germany, France and Belgium, have significant economic ties with India.
 The UK is no longer part of the European Union, but it was in 2002, when Gujarat was convulsed with anti-Muslim violence.